-- Canon Immigrant: Il-Kaithe was a Craftworld invented for Dawn of War as a variant Eldar color scheme.
-It was subsequently included in Eldar codices, with a note that its Bonesingers were famed for their battlefield repairs — an allusion to how such units behave in the video game.
+- Canon Immigrant: Craftworld Il-Kaithe was originally invented for the Dawn of War video game before being included in the 4th Edition Codex: Eldar.
+The canon background for the craftworld is that their Bonesingersnote were famed for their battlefield repairs — an allusion to how such units behave in the game.

 - Casting a Shadow: Some of the Aeldari psykers who fight alongside Wraith Hosts are able to use tears in the fabric of reality to create unnatural shadows to protect their follows.
 The 8th Edition rules represent this with the Twilight Gloom psychic power available to psykers from the Wraith Host Specialist Detachmentnote that allows a friendly unit to count as being in cover.

 - Cavalry of the Dead: The Wraithguard, and their larger cousins the Wraithlords, are essentially golems uploaded with the spirits of dead Aeldari so that they continue to fight in defence of the living.
 As the creation of these Ghost Warriors is considered an abomination, most craftworlds only use them in the gravest of emergencies, most famously during Hive Fleet Kraken's invasion of Iyanden where the Craftworlders had suffered so many casualties that, by the time the Tyranids had been driven off, there were more Ghost Warriors walking the domes of the craftworld than living Aeldari.